 There is just no extra time left over.
 People always come to me and say, “I know you are really busy, but if you have a few minutes to spare here or there, could you take a look at something for me?”
 Umm, no, I cannot.
 Sorry.
 I can’t.

 I cut them off right away, because my hours are all accounted for, and they are all assigned to a myriad number of creative projects, most of which are private and that I don’t speak about with other people.
 So, no, I don’t have the time to help you out, and no, I don’t have even a few minutes to spare.

 I absolutely hate it, despise it, when people presume to tell me that I can find time in my schedule for their stuff.
 All of a sudden, you are a bigger expert on my schedule, and you can presume to tell me that yes, I can find 15 or 30 minutes to work on your shit?
 Please get out of my life if you are going to be like that.

 Don’t Make Me Feel Guilty For Spending My Time As I Want

 We live in an interesting culture right now.
 For some reason, people assume that if you are not spending time, doing things all the time, being busy, and rushing around, then you must not be stressed, and you must have a lot of free time on your hands.

 Uh, no. So eff off.

 But seriously, do you know how many moments I have to spend in mindful contemplation, self-reflection, journaling, and meditation, to be the serene individual that I am?
-Do you know how much I have to work at my creative projects, so that I can be prolific, yet not bored with it?
+Do you know how much I have to work on my creative projects, so that I can be prolific, yet not bored with them?